sj-data/health-ai/README.md

 # 🩺 Healthcare Bot

 Welcome to the repository of our Healthcare Bot!
 This bot leverages the power of OpenAI and LangChain to provide advice for the prevention and treatment of various illnesses.
+It also tells you the potential side-effects of a specifc routine.

 ![Healthcare Bot Image](doc.png)